 When you're there: From Swakopmund and Walvis Bay there are plenty of activities on offer.
 Quad bike or sandboard in the dunes, take a night walk to watch the desert come to life beneath a starry sky, explore the Atlantic on a dolphin boat cruise or from a kayak at Pelican Point.
 Sandwich Harbour is the ideal spot to see where the dunes meet the see.
 A never relenting Skeleton Coast.
 A scenic flight over is a must!

 Day 6: Damaraland ( 1 night )

 On the way: Today you can drive all the way along the Skeleton Coast stopping at Cape Cross along the way and heading inland at the Springbok Water Gate.
 A chance to see some old shipwrecks.
 Alternatively you can head north to visit Cape Cross and then backtrack to Henties Bay and head inland via the mining town of Uis on to the Twyfelfontein area.
-In the distance a glimpse of the biggest mountain in Namibia, the Brandberg.
+In the distance, the biggest mountain in Namibia, the Brandberg.